phmclong/myblog/source/about/index.md

 I try to blog about my technology research.

-In my spare time, I really like playing sports (Badminton), and playing ranked video games (LoL).
+In my spare time, I really like playing sports (Badminton), and playing video games (LoL).